tanmaster/EVM-Simulator/docs/basics.md

 ### Value
 The amount of wei that a transaction holds.
 ### Data
-The data field needs to be specified e.g. when you want to call a contracts' function.
+The data field needs to be specified e.g. when you want to call a contract's function.
 ### Call depth
 This property shows the depth of the current call.
 Whenever a contract makes further calls internally, this value gets incremented by one.